Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models

 Euclidean distance $d_E(x,y) = \sqrt{\sum_{k=1}^K (x_k - y_k)^2}$ satisfies the triangle inequality and defines a proper metric space.
 The proof follows directly from the Cauchy-Schwarz inequality: for any three points $x, y, z \in \mathbb{R}^K$, squaring $d_E(x,y) + d_E(y,z) \geq d_E(x,z)$ and expanding yields $d_E(x,y)d_E(y,z) \geq \sum_k (x_k-y_k)(y_k-z_k)$, which holds because $|\sum_k (x_k-y_k)(y_k-z_k)| \leq \sqrt{\sum_k (x_k-y_k)^2}\sqrt{\sum_k (y_k-z_k)^2} = d_E(x,y)d_E(y,z)$ by Cauchy-Schwarz.

 This metric property has direct implications for legislative analysis.
 First, distances become cardinally interpretable: if $d_E(z_A, z_B) = 2 d_E(z_C, z_D)$, legislators $A$ and $B$ are genuinely twice as ideologically separated as $C$ and $D$ in their voting behavior.
 Second, distances become comparable across dimensions: we can meaningfully ask whether the first or second dimension generates greater polarization by comparing distance statistics, because the metric structure allows these comparisons to be interpreted directly in terms of spatial separation in the latent space.
 Third, clustering methods that assume metric distances—$k$-means, hierarchical clustering, silhouette analysis—can be applied in a geometrically coherent way because pairwise distances satisfy the triangle inequality.
-For example, the silhouette coefficient, which measures cluster quality through the ratio of within-cluster to between-cluster distances, requires the triangle inequality to ensure that clusters represent genuine spatial coherence rather than projection artifacts.
+For example, the silhouette coefficient measures cluster quality by comparing mean within-cluster distances to mean nearest-cluster distances, a computation that requires pairwise distances to be metrically consistent.
 Fourth, the geometric interpretation aligns with mathematical properties: points that appear close in two-dimensional visualizations genuinely vote similarly, and spatial neighborhoods correspond to actual voting coalitions rather than distortions induced by non-metric utility functions.

 At the same time, metric embeddings are not free from scaling artifacts.
 As in other low-dimensional embedding methods such as multidimensional scaling or spectral embeddings, geometric patterns such as curvature or horseshoe structures may arise when complex preference structures are approximated in a limited number of dimensions \citep[e.g.,][]{Diaconis2008}.
 These limitations reflect the challenge of representing high-dimensional preference structures in a small number of spatial dimensions rather than a failure of the metric formulation itself.